MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/channel-integration-framework/sample-softphone-integration.md

 > [!Important]
 > - All URLs must be https.
-> - If you use a self-signed certificat for the Azure app or the Dynamics 365 org, certain browsers may reject the connection and fail to load the sample phone.
+> - If you use a self-signed certificate for the Azure app or the Dynamics 365 org, certain browsers may reject the connection and fail to load the sample phone.
 As a workaround, open the Azure app in a separate tab and accept the certificate once.
 > - Ensure microphone and speaker access is not blocked by browser policy.

 ## Related topics